商品画像

 Pale golden yellow.

-The top note has a calm, elegant scent derived from isoamyl acetate.
+The top nose has a calm, elegant scent derived from isoamyl acetate.

-The aroma is of lactic acid and sweet soy sauce, similar to mitarashi paste.
+The aroma is of lactic acid and burnt sweet soy sauce, similar to mitarashi paste (sweet and slightly savory sauce made from soy sauce).

-It has a good balance, and you can really taste the umami of the rice.
+It has a good balance, and you can taste the umami of the rice.

 (warm)